ChatGPT & AI in

 This refers to where, by when, and how the product or services are to be delivered or completed.
 In the example of delivery planned every first of the month, further variables can be introduced in the negotiation to make sure the consequences are clear when delivery commitments are not respected by the supplier.

-Think before closing your deal: what are the factors that can possibly influence my delivery?
-And, how to mitigate all risks?
-For example, when you’re a Procurement Manager working in construction: choose to negotiate that accommodate shared risks, recognizing circumstances beyond control like weather.
+For example, when you’re a procurement manager working in construction; choose to negotiate that accommodated shared risks, recognizing circumstances beyond your control like weather.
 If it snows 60 days during the winter instead of the common 10 days and delay will be inevitable, make sure that is included in the contract.
-What are the implications and who’s gonna pay for it.
+What are the implications and who’s gonna pay for it?

 4. Contract period